argoproj/argo-cd/docs/proposals/promotion-strategy/commit-status-controller/README.md

   description:
   phase:
   url:
-  # These fields represent the internal information the plugin requires to maintain its state.
+  # These fields represent the internal information the provider requires to maintain its state.
-  plugin:
+  provider:
     gitlab:
     github:
       checkRunId: # Optional int
-    # others can store their status here
+    # If we add plugin support later, those plugins' statuses will get their own fields here.
 ```

 ## Reusing CommitStatus Resources